-You must be either a Canadian citizen, an Indigenous person, a permanent resident, a refugee, or a refugee claimant.
+In general, you must also be either a Canadian citizen, an Indigenous person, a permanent resident, a refugee, or a refugee claimant.

 Permanent residents who are still under a sponsorship cannot usually receive social assistance, but they may be eligible in some situations, such as domestic violence.
 See our guide Immigration Status and Social Services.

-Be careful!
-Some people, such as full-time students, are not eligible for social assistance.
+Some people, such as full-time students, are not eligible for social assistance in general.

 Your Ability to Work Determines Your Program

-Your ability to work determines which of the three welfare programs you could be eligible for.
+Your ability to work determines which of the four welfare programs you could be eligible for.
 It also affects the amount of benefits you may be granted.

 You can work